capmisson/pixelfedinstall/README.md

-# Pixelfed Installation Instructions wih Mysql
+# Pixelfed Installation Instructions
 Tested on a fresh Debian 9 installation
+Using MySql community edition, no MariaDB neither PostgreSQL recommended by Pixelfed devs

 Alpha instructions for installation of Pixelfed with Scripts